Our Journey to a More Sustainable Fleet

 - Review progress and goals annually

-In Phase 1 of the project, we will evaluate the following fuel options for our fleet of buses:
+In Phase 1 of the project, we evaluated the following fuel options for our fleet of buses:

 - R99 Renewable Diesel (currently in use)